Dhavisco/Space-Tourism-Website/README.md

 ### The challenge
 Users should be able to:
-- View the optimal layout for the site depending on their device's screen size
+- View the optimal layout for the site depending on their device's screen size.
+(Desktop, Mobile)
 - See hover states for all interactive elements on the page
 - Function properly